Have you been injured in an accident that wasn't your fault?

 If you were injured at work in the last three years, you might be able to claim compensation.

-Under a CFA, Mirfield injury claimants will also not have to pay any fees upfront.
+Mirfield injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Mirfield, West Yorkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Mirfield, West Yorkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?